baileySoobinPark/vv/reference/VerifyName Integration Steps/verifyname-api-implementation/verifyname-callback-api/verifyname-callback.md

   ## Functional Requirements
-    **1. Callback Type Support**
+    **1. Callback Types Support**
     The implementation must route the request to appropriate business logic for each callbackType values.
-The following are the possible values for the callbackType field and the scenarios in which they are used:
+The following are the possible values for the callbackTypes field and the scenarios in which they are used:
+    - **`OWNER_VERIFICATION_RESULT_REPORT`**: This callback is triggered by the Enclave when the final Owner Verification result is reported.
-    - **`OWNER_VERIFICATION_TX_REPORT`**: callbackType for Beneficiary VASP role.
-This callback is triggered by Enclave when the Originating VASP sends a transaction result or error report.
+    - **`OWNER_VERIFICATION_TX_REPORT`**: This callback is triggered by the Enclave when the Originating VASP reports the execution of a transfer transaction.

-  `OWNER_VERIFICATION_TX_REPORT` type must be implemented as mandatory processing logic.
+    `OWNER_VERIFICATION_RESULT_REPORT` and `OWNER_VERIFICATION_TX_REPORT` type must be implemented as mandatory processing logic.

+    **2.Callback Handling**
+    When a Owner Verification result report is received, your VASP can perform the following actions.
+    - If the result is `VERIFIED`, your VASP can proceed with the asset transfer.
+    - If the result is `DENIED` or `ERROR`, your VASP can stop the asset transfer or deposit process and notify it to the Originator.

-    **2. OWNER_VERIFICATION_TX_REPORT Callback Handling (as Beneficiary VASP)** When a transaction report is received, your VASP can perform the following actions.
+    When a Transaction result report is received, your VASP can perform the following actions.
     - Match the reported on-chain transaction hash with the actual deposit to the beneficiary address.
     - Confirm that the asset transfer has been requested and log the details.

-    When an error report is received, your VASP can perform the following actions.
-    - Cancel the associated asset transfer request.
-    - Stop tracking the transaction and log the error for auditing purposes.

   <details>
-    <summary>Example of Request Body for OWNER_VERIFICATION_TX_REPORT callback type.</summary>
+    <summary>Example of Request Body for OWNER_VERIFICATION_RESULT_REPORT callback type.</summary>

     ``` json
       // VERIFIED
       {
-        "callbackType": "OWNER_VERIFICATION_TX_REPORT",
+        "callbackType": "OWNER_VERIFICATION_RESULT_REPORT",
         "data": {
           "request_id": "64ab871b-14a3-47df-9b80-368e29fe8181",
           "reported_result": "VERIFIED",
-          "ordered_at": "2025-04-21T04:40:28.536Z",
-          "tx_hash": "0xd231a7c7ff1edba061e3fbde26fe0e567fde0d2c40ff40ad1a9f3bffd999f128"
         }
       }